mohab-elrouby/Mine_Sweeper_Solver/README.md

-# <s>Command_Line<s> MineSweeper Game & Solver
+# Command_Line MineSweeper Game & Solver

-after installing ubuntu for the first time. and checking some of the default apps, I encountered the good old MineSweeper. then Idecided to make a mine sweeper game and an AI program that can solve it
+after installing ubuntu for the first time. and checking some of the default apps, I encountered the good old MineSweeper. then I decided to make a mine sweeper game and an AI program that can solve it
-<s>and here we are in phase one after building the game itself.<s>

-finished the gui as well as the ai-solver

 #### to-do: